imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 As during the measurements done for Stage I, each measurement is repeated `sampleSize` times during the lifetime of a single OS process doing the measurement, as well as the measuring OS process is started `nSamples` times, producing the total of `nSamples * sampleSize` measurements for a single program.

 The benefits of measuring the entire execution of the interpreter loop are the following:
-1. We are not concerned with timer resolution or overhead anymore, and we do not need to correct for it as we needed when measuring individual instructions.
+1. We are not concerned with timer resolution or overhead anymore, and we do not need to correct it as we needed when measuring individual instructions.
 2. We do not introduce factors which might impact the functioning of the EVM, namely the system calls required to capture the timer, in the middle of a running EVM program.
 3. The instrumentation is much simpler and the amounts of data produced smaller.
-4. The amount of changes in the interpreter code is smaller.
+4. The number of changes in the interpreter code is smaller.

 The main drawback is that we need to take special measures in order to be able to draw useful conclusions from the measurement obtained.